 CALL FOR PAPERS / PARTICIPATION

-As possibly the largest European Open Source Conference, FOSDEM attracts
+As possibly the largest European Open Source Conference, FOSDEM takes

-more than 600 lectures and over 8000 hackers - many core contributors of the worlds leading open
+over 5000 hackers - many core contributors of the worlds leading open

-work on developing or using LLVM, Clang, LLDB, Compiler-rt, MLIR, Flang, or any
+work on developing or using LLVM, Clang, LLDB, Polly, Compiler-RT, etc.

 We are looking for: